 In optics, the science of measurement of the light is known as Photometry.
 It also measures the human visual response to light.
-As eye is the most complex organ in the human body, it is really a difficult task to study the eye.
-It involves the meeting of many disciplines: physiology, psychology and physics among them.
+As the eye is the most complex organ in the human body, it is really a difficult task to study the eye.
+It involves the meeting of many disciplines: physiology, psychology, and physics them.

 The basic unit of measurement used in photometry is the lumen.
 This term is related to its radiometric analog, the Watt.

-Incase of modern photometry, the radiant power at every wavelength is weighted, based on the human brightness sensitivity, by a luminosity function.
+In the case of modern photometry, the radiant power at every wavelength is weighted, based on the human brightness sensitivity, by a luminosity function.
 The weighting functions are of two types such as photopic sensitivity function or the light conditions and scotopic function or the dark conditions.
-In this case the photopic sensitivity function is used as the weighting function but sometimes the scotopic function is also used a sthe weighting function in the same way.
+In this case, the photopic sensitivity function is used as the weighting function but sometimes the scotopic function is also used a the weighting function in the same way.

 The eye responses as per the function of wavelength when it is adapted to light conditions (photopic vision) and dark conditions (scotopic vision).

-It was only in 1924, photometry become a modern science, when the Commission Internationale de l’Eclairage (CIE) met to define the response of the average human eye.
+It was only in 1924, photometry becomes a modern science when the Commission Internationale de l’Eclairage (CIE) met to define the response of the average human eye.

 The Commission measured the light-adapted eyes on a group of people and jotted down the data in a photopic curve.
 The curve revealed that people responded strongest to the colour green, and are less sensitive to the spectral extremes, red and violet.